bloxey/bloxey.github.io/README.md

 ### Jānis Tone

-Combining early summers filled with experience in working with customers and a broad interest in computer sciences, Jānis has up as a communicable and thorough enthusiast in such IT fields as software development, system administration and data analysis.
+Combining early summers filled with experience in working with customers and a broad interest in computer sciences, I have come up as a communicable and thorough enthusiast in such IT fields as software development, system administration and data analysis.

 <hr>